Dvan143/SocialMedia/README.md

 Step 3: Set up the .env file

-Step 4: Start all docker conatiners
+Step 4: Start all docker conatiners(compose.yml included)

 Step 5: You are awesome!